LeoPlatform/rstreams/content/rstreams-node-sdk/sdk-apis/_index.en.md

 : A function that creates a source stream that gets events from the specified queue and feeds them into the pipe.

 # Transform Stream Functions
-These functions create a transform stream for you, acting as a pipe step sitting between a source and sink.
+RStreams Node SDK functions that create a transform stream for you, acting as a pipe step sitting between a source and sink.
 Each transform stream feeds accepts data from the previous pipe stream step, does something with it and then sends the resulting data on to the next pipe stream step.